abourramouss/cloudpathlib-lithops-adapter/README.md

 > [!WARNING]
 > This code is experimental.
-It is possible that to contain bugs or inconsistencies with the expected behavior of both the Lithops framework and cloudpathlib.
+It is possible that it contains bugs or inconsistencies with the expected behavior of both the Lithops framework and cloudpathlib.

 ## Getting Started